-The subject property will be developed in accordance with the relevant land use policy recommendations contained in Plan 2035 and the Bowie and Vicinity Master Plan and SMA, as described in Section IV of the applicant's statement of justification (SOJ), which is incorporated herein by reference.
+This property will be developed in accordance with the relevant land use policy recommendations contained in Plan 2035 and the Bowie and Vicinity Master Plan and SMA.
 The multifamily residential use proposed in this DSP will be complementary to the existing and proposed office and retail uses and serves as a catalyst for the mixed-use development contemplated by CSP-06002-01.